 The next time Ann takes a laptop from work on a business trip.
 She gets to her room in a hotel and realizes that she can’t log in to the computer because she forgot her password.
 Again.
 Neither she can connect to the hotel’s Wi-Fi because to do that she needs to log in first.

 Here Adaxes comes to the rescue.
 Again.
 It allows Ann to reset the password on her offline laptop by using her phone or any other device that has Internet access.

 When Ann clicks on the ‘Forgot your password’ link on her Windows logon screen, Adaxes understands that there’s no Internet connection and switches to Offline mode.
 It gives Ann a request key and a link that she needs to open on her phone.
 There she need to undergo a standard Adaxes AD password reset procedure by answering security questions and/or entering a verification code received via SMS or authenticator app like Google Authenticator or Authy.

 After that is done, she’ll be given a response key that needs to be entered to the offline laptop alongside the new password.
 Adaxes then validates the key and updates local credentials cache using the Adaxes Self-Password Reset Client installed on Ann’s computer.
 Now Ann can log in with her new password.

-To provide security during password reset procedures performed away from the corporate network Adaxes uses the asymmetric-key model.
+To provide security during password reset procedures performed away from the corporate network Adaxes uses the asymmetric-key model to provide authentication.

 Adaxes Service generates a key pair (2048-bit RSA) and publishes the public key in Active Directory.
 Self-Service client generates a 1024-bit secret key, encrypts it using the Adaxes public key and publishes the encrypted key in Active Directory.
 The key can be decrypted back only with the help of the Adaxes private key, which is known exclusively to the Adaxes service.